 In both Florida and Federal cases, Plaintiffs can notice depositions with certain “areas of inquiry”.
 Those can be difficult to articulate, so below is a sample.
-Please seek legal advise before using such a thing, such as our lawyers.
-Our attorneys serve Gaiensville, Ocala, Lake City and the surrounding areas.
-The following is from an employment law case, but with modification it could easily be used to help the injured or in a divorce:
+Please seek legal advice before using such a thing, such as our lawyers.
+Our attorneys serve Gainesville, Ocala, Lake City, and the surrounding areas.
+The following is from an employment law case, but with modification, it could easily be used to help the injured or in a divorce:

-1. Each and every issue raised in Plaintiff’s first set of interrogatories.
+1. Every issue raised in Plaintiff’s first set of interrogatories.

 2. The answers to Plaintiff’s first set of interrogatories.

 3. The current location of each and every document requested in Plaintiff’s first request to produce.

 4. Any and all issues related to allegations that the Plaintiff’s work performance was good, bad, poor, and insufficient.

 5. Any reasons for the Plaintiff’s termination, reprimands, and/or demotion.

 6. The job description and job duties of the Plaintiff.

 7. Each and every one of the Defendant’s affirmative defenses.